Man and daughter in Mongolia

 But this would be where their similarities are; the Hmong and Mongolians have far more differences than similarities.

-Differences Between Hmong and Mongolian People Explained
+Differences Between Hmong And Mongolian People Explained

 There are many distinct differences between the present-day Hmong and Mongolians, Everything from their language and culture to where and how they live.